 noun, plural pendencies.

-1. the state or time of being pending, undecided, or undetermined, as of a lawsuit awaiting settlement.
+1. the state or time of being pending, undecided, or undetermined as of a lawsuit awaiting settlement.

 And where can you find them?
 I’m glad you asked!

 Pendency or Stay Put is officially known as “Child’s status during proceedings (Sec.
 300.518).”

 Pendency and IEP

-However, let’s say you want your child’s placement moved, or you want them to get a 1:1, or more services.
+However, let’s say you want your child’s placement moved or you want them to get 1:1, or more services.
 Nope.

 This can be particularly stressful if the child is in a hostile or bullying situation and the team does not agree to change/move.

-Is Stay Put just for Due Process?
+Is Stay Put Just for Due Process?

-Not necessarily.
-It varies by state.
 Here in PA, you can use it for mediation as of 2008.
 Check your state’s special education regulations on this.

 However, a new IEP should not take effect until the team agrees, and you can read below how you disagree.
-I’m not a lawyer nor do I play one on the Internet.
+I’m not a lawyer, nor do I play one on the Internet.

-Everything in the IEP-pendency/stay put.
+Pendency/Stay Put means Everything in the IEP.

 This is where parents don’t always see the big picture.
-Pendency includes everything in the IEP.

 If you don’t want it, don’t do it.
 Fight it.
 They cannot change ANY part of the IEP except as a team decision.

-Please know that not a lot of parents and teachers and administrators know this.
+Please know that not a lot of parents, teachers, and administrators do not know this.
 They mistakenly think that pendency/stay put only refers to placement or frequency of services.

 “Great, easier said than done,” you say.